stellar/slingshot/spec/ZkVM.md

 1. Pops the [contract](#contract-type) from the stack.
 2. Adds the contract’s [predicate](#predicate) as a [verification key](#verification-key)

-Unlocks the stack of the contract by deferring a signature check over txid with the predicate-as-a-pubkey.
+   to the list of deferred keys for [aggregated transaction signature](#aggregated-transaction-signature) check at the end of the VM execution.
+3. Places the [payload](#contract-payload) on the stack (last item on top), discarding the contract.

-All such pubkeys are aggregated and a single signature is checked in the end of VM execution.
+Note: the instruction never fails as the only check (signature verification) is deferred until the end of VM execution.

 #### call